xCounsel/adminpays/docs/compensations-Russia.md

 ---
 layout: page
-title: How to get the most compensation in domain names disputes in Russia
+title: Compensations and domain disputes in Russia
 description: >
   Domain names disputes: how to get the most compensation in Russian courts.